-Some producers like deadmau5 prefer Windows as well because of the flexibility to customize and make the best possible workstation according to what we wants.
-With proper specifications and requirements met for the software you can have an equally good workflow and results in a windows PC as well.
+Some producers like deadmau5 prefer Windows because of the flexibility to customize it.
+With proper specifications and requirements met for the software, you can have an equally good workflow and results in a windows PC.

 Is i3 good for music production?

 If you are looking to do basic music production like making beats or demos for a songwriter, then it will work.
 But you should keep in mind that you may be limited to using only a handful of CPU-intensive plugins at a time.

 Not all plugins were created equal.
 The stock plugins that come as part of DAWs can often be extremely efficient and even work well on low-powered CPUs.
 For example, Ableton Live’s instruments and effects used to work well for me on even low-powered netbooks.